natewatson999/udp-hub/README.md

 ### udpHub.createBroadcaster.unref()

 Sets this broadcaster so that if this broadcaster has the only sockets left running, then the script will end.
 Non-default, and not recommend.

+### udpHub.createSocket([reuseAddr][, callback])

+This function creates a new socket.
+There are 2 parameters, both of which are optional, but must be in order: reuseAddr and a callback function.
+When reuseAddr is true, socket.bind() will reuse the address, even if another process has already bound a socket on it. reuseAddr defaults to false.
+The callback function gets put into an event listener for a message.

+#### udpHub.createSocket.emitter.on("message")

+Emitted when a response is received.
+Has two parameters: message and info.
+These are identical to dgram's message emission.

+#### udpHub.createSocket.emitter.on("err")

+Emitted when there's an error of some kind.
+Has one parameter: error.
+The error object is identical to the ones found in the dgram module.

+#### udpHub.createSocket.emitter.on("close")

+Emitted when the receiver is closed.
+Has no parameters.

+#### udpHub.createSocket.emitter.on("listening")

+Emitted when the receiver is listening for both IPv4 and IPv6.

 ### Domain Name related functions